-Designed by Edinburgh-based Reiach and Hall Architects, it will now be a contender for the RIAS Andrew Doolan Best Building in Scotland Award later this year, which is supported by the Doolan family and the Scottish Government, which will be named in in November.
+Designed by Edinburgh-based Reiach and Hall Architects, its success made it a contender for the RIAS Andrew Doolan Best Building in Scotland Award, named after the celebrated Scottish architect who worked on numerous city regeneration projects.

 Simon Tucker, the NDA’s Head of Information Governance, said:

-We are absolutely delighted that Nucleus has been named as one of the best buildings in the UK.
+We are absolutely delighted that Nucleus has been named as this year’s best building in Scotland.
 Visually, it is extremely striking, and is also a fantastic operational facility, purpose-built for the preservation and storage of our nuclear records, as well as those from Caithness.